elastic/connectors/docs/reference/graphql.md

 #### `graphql_object_list` (required)

-Provides json of GraphQL object types to fetch data from.
-The connector will fetch data for each object type in this json.
-The GraphQL objects can be nested and the connector will recursively fetch data for nested objects.
-The connector will fetch all the fields for each object type.
-The value of each key in the json should be a name of unique field.
-Use '.' to provide full path of the object from the root of the response.
+A JSON mapping between GraphQL response objects to index and their ID fields.
+The connector will fetch data for each object (JSON key) and use the provided ID field (JSON value) to index the object into Elasticsearch.
+The connector will index all fields for each object specified in the mapping.
+Use a dot `(.)` notation to specify the full path from the root of the GraphQL response to the desired object.

 Example:

 ```
 If the GraphQL query is `query getUser { organization { users{ user_id name email} } }` which is fetching all available users from the source and we want to index every user as separate document in that case configure this field as below.